ZachHeick/zachheick.github.io/_posts/2017-11-10-Would-Reddit-Like-My-Comment.md

    * /r/science
    * /r/worldnews

 Comments from each subreddit were stored into their own collection in a MongoDB database hosted by AWS.
 Before the comments could be vectorized for modeling, they needed to be cleaned.
 Raw Reddit comments are very similar to [markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/), so cleaning involved removing extra symbols, punctuation, emojis, and hyperlinks.
+Stop words, such as *the*, *is*, *a*, and *on* are removed as well.
 Many Reddit comments also reference either the submission article or quote another user.
 The Reddit comment notation was very inconsistent when it came to making these references within comments, so these comments ended up getting tossed out.

+Comments are going to use different forms of a word, such as *swim*, *swims*, and *swimming*.
+Also, slightly different words belong to families of similar meaning, like *democracy*, *democratic*, and *democratization*.

 ![Lemmatization Example](https://zachheick.github.io/images/Project_Fletcher_images/lemma_example.png){: .center-image }

+The best way to handle this is a technique called **lemmatization**, the process of grouping together the inflected forms of a word so they can be analysed as a single base item.
+After the cleaned comments were lemmatized, they could now be vectorized.
+I used **tf-idf (term frequency–inverse document frequency)** to create the final matrix of feature vectors.

 ## Other Features

-## Flask App

 ## Modeling

 ![Recall Scores](https://zachheick.github.io/images/Project_Fletcher_images/score_vs_recall.png){: .center-image }

+## Flask App

 ## Final Thoughts, What I Learned, and Future Work